2015 Summary of Services

 FOOD PANTRY– 6,024individuals received food for one week (3 meals a day) about 126,504 meals (approx. cost - $0.34 per meal) [Total since opening Aug.
 1986-143,996 individuals = 3,023,916 meals]

-SENIOR FOOD PROGRAM - An average of 419 needy elderly received a weeks worth of food each month (average cost-$7.14/week) (An average of 75 seniors were served from ACTS’ Jackson satellite center) a total of 5,025 individuals served this year.
+SENIOR FOOD PROGRAM - An average of 454 needy elderly received a week’s worth of food each month (average cost-$7.14/week) (An average of 75 seniors were served from ACTS’ Jackson satellite center and 38 from the Wagener center which opened in October) a total of 5,456 individuals served this year.

-OTHER SERVICES- 410 individuals or families were provided a variety of services including eyeglasses, emergency food, diapers or transient food bags, medical equipment (wheelchairs walkers, etc.).
+OTHER SERVICES- 295 individuals or families were provided a variety of services including reading glasses or prescription eyeglasses, and adult or children’s diapers.